La revue diligente : comment éviter les pièges lors d'un transfert d'entreprise

 Case of a technology company

-A technology company discovered unresolved intellectual property issues during due diligence.
-Thanks to this discovery, the buyer was able to renegotiate the purchase price and obtain guarantees from the seller, thus avoiding future disputes.
+A technology company discovered unresolved intellectual property issues during its due diligence.
+This discovery enabled the buyer to renegotiate the purchase price and obtain guarantees from the seller, thereby avoiding future litigation.

 Case of a manufacturing company

 A manufacturing company opted to purchase the assets of a struggling competitor.
-This allowed the buyer to avoid the seller's significant debts and environmental obligations.
-The buyer was also able to depreciate the acquired equipment and properties, thus benefiting from tax advantages.
+This allowed the buyer to avoid the seller's significant debt and environmental obligations.
+The buyer was also able to depreciate the acquired equipment and property, thereby benefiting from tax advantages.

-These case studies show the importance of not neglecting any part of the due diligence review.
-They illustrate how a thorough analysis can reveal hidden issues and enable the buyer to make informed decisions.
+These case studies demonstrate the importance of not neglecting any part of due diligence.
+They illustrate how a thorough analysis can uncover hidden issues and enable buyers to make informed decisions.

 Due diligence checklist